-The other alternatives would base initial allocation on vessel catch history based on certain landing years and landing requirements.
+Alternatives 2-6 would base initial allocation on certain landing years and catch levels.
 It would be expected that vessels with the most recent landing history and those that meet the highest requirements for pounds landed would have the most experience in the fishery.
 This may result in less gear and time used in pursuing golden crab and, consequently, less adverse impacts in the form of habitat interactions, regulatory discards, and bycatch of non-target species as described in Action 1.